cms-sw/cms-sw.github.io/infrastructure-monitoring.md

 pending" so that the metric is actually acknowledged from the CERN/IT monitoring support.

-After puppet runs, but before the metric enters production, you can check it by
+After puppet runs[^2][], but before the metric enters production, you can check it by running:
-running:

 ```
 lemon-cli --l --m 13249